 Every time you do or see one thing for the first time, you will remember it forever.
 That is exactly what happened when I first saw the bioluminescence phenomenon.

 Some years ago, I lived in Cambodia.
-And one of my favourite destinations during the weekend was Koh Tonsay (or Rabbit Island, as it is more renown).
-A few hours away from Phnom Penh, it is the perfect spot for two days of relax.
+And one of my favorite destinations during the weekend was Koh Tonsay (or Rabbit Island, as it is more renowned).
+A few hours away from Phnom Penh, it is the perfect spot for two days of relaxation.